 Throughout the COVID-19 pandemic, the healthcare sector has seen an increase in credible threats associated with cyber-crime.
 Additionally, there were a number of briefs detailing the potential for cyber-attacks directed at COVID-19 vaccination development and distribution.
-To-date, there have been no significant healthcare related cyber-security incidents within the NCR.
+The recent ransomware attack of Kronos, which provides time keeping and scheduling services to thousands of organizations across the country, directly impacted a number of facilities within the NCR.
+At the time of this writing, the full impact is not yet known.